-For a complete list of the OLE DB data providers supplied with PowerBuilder and the data they access, see "Supported Database Interfaces" in the online Help.
+For a complete list of the OLE DB data providers supplied with PowerBuilder and the data they access, see Section 2.1, "Database preferences and supported database interfaces" in Connection Reference and Section 1.1, "Database parameters and supported database interfaces" in Connection Reference.

-4.1.1 What is OLE DB?
+2.3.1.1 What is OLE DB?